dmzhari/Mass-Grab-Ip-Hostname/README.md

 # Mass-Grab-Ip-Hostname
- - Grab Ip From List Site
+ - Grab Ip From List Site & Auto save as result.txt
 ## How To Use
  - Install your PHP & run this code
 > Run php grab.php